runceel/ReactiveProperty/README.md

 ![ReactiveProperty overview](Images/rpsummary.png)

-ReactiveProperty is very powful and simple library.
+ReactiveProperty is a very powerful and simple library.

 ![Delay and Select](Images/launch-uwp-app.gif)